 Jason Hays serves as Assistant Professor of Religious Studies at Naropa University where he teaches aspiring chaplains and congregational leaders in constructive public theology, contemplative Christian traditions and pastoral/spiritual care.
 As a scholar-practitioner deeply committed to postmodern theological theories of personal and communal change, Jason is interested in non-pathologizing models of spiritual transformation in congregational, nonprofit and institutional spaces.
 His research interests include postmodern approaches to pastoral/spiritual care, gender and sexuality, and contemplative interspiritual community leadership.
 Prior to joining the faculty at Naropa University, Jason served as a pastor with congregations in Maryland, Virginia and Colorado.
 He currently serves as Board Chair of Boulder Outreach for Homeless Overflow, a non-profit service provider partnering with local religious communities to leverage community assets and interfaith relationships to meet unmet needs in basic shelter and care.

-Nancy A. Khalil is an Instructor of Muslim Ministry at Harvard Divinity School and a Ph.D. candidate in Anthropology at Harvard University.
-Her current research focuses on the politics of American Islam with an emphasis on the profession of the Imam in America.
+Nancy A. Khalil is a Postdoctoral Fellow at Yale University’s Center for the Study of Race, Indigeneity and Transnational Migration.
+She earned her Ph.D. in Anthropology at Harvard University and served as an Instructor of Muslim Ministry at Harvard Divinity School before coming to Yale.
+Her research has focused on the politics of American Islam with an emphasis on the profession of the Imam in America.
 Other research projects she has worked on include research on migrant and second generation political and civic engagement, Muslim students on U.S. college campuses, as well as a large project specific to the Muslim community in Boston.
 Her academic work has been supported by several foundations, some include the National Science Foundation, Social Science Research Council, Bucerius Zeit-Stiftung, and the Islamic Scholarship Fund.
 Prior to her doctoral studies, she worked as Muslim Chaplain at Wellesley College and Advisor to their Multi-faith Living and Learning Community.

 Lauren Valk Lawson, D.N.P., R.N. is the Lead for the Community/Public Health Track of the Seattle University College of Nursing’s Graduate Program.
 Since 2008, Dr. Lawson and her nursing students have worked in partnership with Seattle Mennonite Church’s Community Ministry in their provision of services to people experiencing homelessness in Lake City.
 Dr. Lawson’s doctorate of nursing practice capstone focused on implementing a community-based participatory research project with the neighborhood to build capacity and design recuperative care services for those who were homeless.
 Recently, Dr. Lawson joined the Seattle University Center for Community Engagement in a collaborative effort to engage students from the College of Nursing in the Seattle University Youth Initiative and their community partners.
 Dr. Lawson lives in Seattle with her family.
 She is a member of the Bahá’í Faith, whose principles inform her life.